emma-sax4/emmasax4.info/README.md

 Let's talk about the `tags`.
 The tags determine how we want to categorize each thought.
 If there's no categorization of a thought (if it's completely random), then there's no need to specify any `tag(s)`, AKA just leave the line completely out of the front matter.
 But, if you think the thought is a good contestant for a tag, such as `tag_name` or `another_tag_name` in our example, then add those appropriate tags in a list format.

 For every tag, there needs to be a `<tag-name>.md` file in the `_thoughts/` directory.
-The general front matter for this should look like this:
+The general file for this should look like this:
 ```
 ---
 layout: thoughts